harryhaller001/matplotlib-radar/docs/source/index.rst

 Welcome to the `matplotlib-radar` documentation!
 ================================================

-Feature-rich generation of radar chart.
-Based on matplotlib.
+Feature-rich generation of radar chart based on matplotlib.

 .. image:: _static/example-radar-chart.jpg
   :width: 400